bilbo443/BILBBET/REVIEW.md

 confirmed against the actual live app code: H2H fixture lists render correctly across every division, and Kallo FC's H2H shift dropped from 4.092 to 2.716, correctly reflecting their corrected coefficient.

+## Update: futures simulation moved to multi-seed averaging (25,000 x 3)

+`regenerate_futures.py`'s original single-seed, 6,000-simulation run left
+Division 2A with a 22-point seed-to-seed spread — flagged at the time as "treat direction as likely right, number as uncertain."
+Rather than leave that uncertainty baked silently into live odds, this brings `regenerate_futures.py` up to the same methodology already vetted elsewhere in this pipeline (25,000 simulations x 3 distinct seeds, averaged) rather than inventing a new approach.

+Every team/market's final percentage is now the mean across all 3 seeds.
+The seed-to-seed spread itself (max − min across seeds, in percentage points) is computed for every single entry, not just spot-checked — anything ≥10pts gets written to `seed_spread_report.json` and printed explicitly, so a genuinely low-confidence result stays visible instead of looking as settled as a stable one.

+Result: at this sample size, **zero entries anywhere flagged even at a 3-point threshold** (tested below the 10pt default specifically to confirm this wasn't just clearing the bar narrowly) — Division 2A's previous instability was a sampling-noise artifact of too few simulations, not a genuine multi-modal result in the underlying model.
+Runtime: ~99 seconds for the full run, confirmed comfortably within GitHub Actions' budget before deploying.

+Deployed to the live app's `futures.json` (backup kept as `futures.json.bak2`) and confirmed against the actual app code — full regression suite passes, including every futures market, tipping, H2H, and admin.

+## Update: FA Cup and ECL futures fully regenerated (previously flagged gap, now closed)

+Rules confirmed directly rather than guessed at:

+- **FA Cup byes**: the two byes needed to fill a 64-slot bracket from 62 teams go to the top 2 Roddy finishers from the previous season (25/26) — read directly from the trophy CSV's RODDY.5 column, not assumed:
+  Silverman's XI (1st) and Big Mac FC (2nd).
+Those two skip straight to Round of 32; the other 60 play Round of 64 (30 matches) to fill the remaining 30 of 32 slots.
+- **ECL knockout qualification**: 3 groups of 4 (round-robin, 3
+  matchdays), top 2 per group (6 total) reach the knockout stage.
+Of those 6, the best 2 by group-stage record go straight to the Semi-Final; the other 4 play a single random-draw round for the remaining 2 semi-final spots.
+This explains why `ecl_labels` has no `reach_qf_pct` key — there's no separately-tracked stage between "reached knockout" and "reached semi-final" in this format.
+- **No seeding anywhere** — every knockout draw (both competitions) is a genuine random pairing among whoever's left in that round.

+Implemented in `regenerate_cup_futures.py`, same multi-seed methodology as the rest of the pipeline (25,000 sims x 3 seeds).
+Validated mathematically before trusting it, not just spot-checked: both bye teams show as guaranteed (suspended) in `reach_r32_pct`, and every stage's probabilities sum to exactly the number of qualifying slots for that stage (e.g. ECL `reach_sf_pct` sums to ~400%, matching the 4 real semi-final spots) — confirmed at both a 200-simulation smoke-test scale and the full 25,000-simulation run.
+Zero seed-spread flags at the full scale.
+Merged into `futures.json` and deployed (backup kept as `futures.json.bak3`); confirmed the app's existing UI renders the guaranteed-bye entries correctly as "suspended," matching how every other near-certain market already displays.
+Full regression suite passes.